joanms/recipe-database/README.md

 I conducted manual tests of the application as follows:

 1. Cross-browser and Device Compatibility
-    1. Test the app on Chrome, Edge, Firefox and Opera browsers to ensure that it works on all of them.
+    1. Test the app on Chrome, Edge, Firefox Opera and Safari browsers to ensure that it works on all of them.
     2. Test the app on a desktop, laptop, tablet and smartphone to ensure that it works on all devices.

 2. Responsiveness